Start With the Bottleneck, Not the Task List

 Output comes in bursts, with weeks sometimes going by where nothing moves.

-If these signs resonate, offshore hiring can help.
+If these signs resonate, adding AI-fluent execution capacity can help.
 But the setup matters.

-Many companies treat offshore hires like on-call help or a quick fix.
-That mindset limits results, because the talent gets tasks but not enough context to drive outcomes.
+Many companies treat new hires like on-call help or a quick fix.
+That mindset limits results, because the person gets tasks but not enough context to drive outcomes.
 They can respond, but they cannot move the workflow on their own.

-Strong offshore hires are embedded in how the team works.
+Strong hires are embedded in how the team works.
+They are AI-fluent operators who use the right tools to create operational leverage, not just handle volume.

 In practice, that means they are: